QuantEcon/lecture-source-jl/source/rst/time_series_models/additive_functionals.rst

         @test F ≈ 0.01 && T == 150 # a few constants.
     end

-Notice the irregular but persistent growth in :math:`y_t`
+Notice the irregular but persistent growth in :math:`y_t`.

 Decomposition
 -------------